Table of contents

 A corresponding construction plan shall also be presented of a spare parts procurement significant for the valve’s integrity or performance if the structure or material of the spare part changes.

-The construction plan of a valve equipped with a non-electrically operated actuator (in which case a preliminary suitability analysis in accordance with Guide YVL E.7 is not submitted) shall include such data on the actuator's manufacturer and design, as well as the quality control of manufacturing, that enables the assessment of its acceptability based on the data submitted.
+The construction plan of a valve equipped with a non-electrically operated actuator shall include such data on the actuator manufacturer, design and manufacturing quality control that the acceptability of the actuator can be assessed based on the data submitted.
+[2020-01-20]

-603. For a safety class 3 built-to-order valve or a serially manufactured valve without type approval, the licensee shall apply for approval of the construction plan no later than before the valve’s construction inspection.
+603. In Safety Class 3, the licensee shall apply for approval for the construction plan no later than before the valve’s construction inspection.
+[2020-01-20]

-604. In case the construction plan must be updated later on, the licensee shall apply for approval for the revisions.
+604. In case the construction plan is updated before the construction inspection, the licensee shall apply for approval for the revisions.
 Minor revisions can be submitted for information.
+[2020-01-20]

 6.1 Summary of justifications

-- the valve design bases correspond to the requirements posed by its service place and operating conditions
+- valve design bases correspond to the requirements set for the valve during operational, transient and accident situations

-- calculations, operating experience and type tests demonstrate fulfilment of the design criteria
+- dimensioning calculations, analyses, type tests or operating experiences reliably demonstrate the fulfilment of the valve’s design bases

-- manufacturing quality can be extensively verified by inspections and testing conducted on the structural materials, parts and valves.
+- manufacturing quality can be verified by inspections and testing conducted on the structural materials, parts and finished valve.

-606. The justifications shall make reference to individual documents of the construction plan and, where necessary in case of extensive documents, also to their page numbers.
+606. The justifications shall make reference to individual documents of the construction plan and, where necessary in case of extensive documents, also to their chapter or page numbers.
+[2020-01-20]

-609. The construction plan shall include a manufacturer report containing information on the manufacturer’s organisation, operations, qualifications of the personnel and manufacturing methods, copies of valid certification decisions, and the manufacturer's recent delivery references.
+609. The construction plan shall include a manufacturer report containing information on the manufacturer’s organisation, operations, qualifications of the personnel and manufacturing procedures, copies of valid management system certification decisions and other assessments and the manufacturer's recent delivery references.
 A reference to a manufacturer report possibly submitted earlier or a valid approval of manufacturer in accordance with Guide YVL E.3 is sufficient when the information is unchanged.
+[2020-01-20]

 611. The construction plan shall present the valve design bases: